wp-plugins/fields-framework/readme.txt

 == Changelog ==

+= 0.5 =
+* Added new DateTime field
+* Fixed few bugs pertaining to a variable not set warning
+* Added new Select Field for displaying a list of Posts or Terms

 = 0.4 =
 * Added support for displaying of fields conditionally depending on post format or page template
 * Error are now thrown as Exceptions instead of using trigger_error.
 This will help developers pin out the exact location which caused an error